E-Sumer/Remote-Configuration/README.md

   # Remote Configuration

-  This is a code bundle for Remote Configuration.
-The original project is available at https://www.figma.com/design/pY7vM3xmmkDMGzbYdBUGeL/Remote-Configuration.
+  This is a code bundle for Netmera's Remote Configuration.

   ## Running the code